-Columbia Glacier Marine Tour Guide
+Columbia Glacier: Choosing the Best Marine Tour Guide

 • Pangea: Specialize in kayaking tours near Columbia Glacier, Shoup Bay, and Shoup Glacier (for adventurous travelers that like to paddle), ~$349 pp, 10 hours